samzong/samzong/STARS.md

 *   [prompt-engineering/chat-visual-novel](https://github.com/prompt-engineering/chat-visual-novel) - ChatVisualNovel - a fully customizable visual novel engine powered by ChatGPT.
 ChatVisualNovel —— 基于ChatGPT的定制化视觉小说引擎。
 *   [xitanggg/open-resume](https://github.com/xitanggg/open-resume) - OpenResume is a powerful open-source resume builder and resume parser. https://open-resume.com/
 *   [tychozzz/gpt-web-terminal](https://github.com/tychozzz/gpt-web-terminal) - ✨ Open ChatGPT with Programmer's Approach!
 GPT Terminal is a platform that allows you to communicate with GPT in a terminal.
-*   [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
-Dify.AI is an LLM application development platform.
-It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack required for building generative AI-native applications, including a built-in RAG engine.
 *   [ycjcl868/readme-gpt](https://github.com/ycjcl868/readme-gpt) - Generate your Github Readme with OpenAI and Vercel Edge Functions.
 *   [actions/labeler](https://github.com/actions/labeler) - An action for automatically labelling pull requests
 *   [trpc/trpc](https://github.com/trpc/trpc) - 🧙‍♀️  Move Fast and Break Nothing.
 End-to-end typesafe APIs made easy.